Read about how we analyzed the data set and what we found.

 To quantitatively compare our three models, we used the following metrics on an independent validation set:

-2. Self-defined accuracy metric (SDAM(x)): This metric is a function of a cutoff value, x.
-If the predicted outcome is within x% of the actual win place percentage, we classify it as a "correct" prediction.
-Otherwise, it is an incorrect prediction.
+% of the actual win place percentage, we classify it as a "correct" prediction.
+Otherwise, it is an incorrect prediction. x

 From the above plots, we can see that random forest performs best on all three metrics.
 Its MAE is around 0.05, which means that on average, the predicted win place percentage is 5% off from the true finish percentile.
 Its SDAM is consistently higher than the SDAM for linear regression or elastic net regression.
 For example, its SDAM(5) is around 0.65, which means that for 65% of observations in our validation set, the predicted value is within 5% of the true win place percentage.
 Lastly, the area under its ROC curve is the largest, which indicates that it performs best at classifying who the winners are (sensitivity approximately 0.94, specificity approximately 0.86).